-They sat there not speaking for a few moments, the crowd noise and announcers comments washing over them.
+They sat there in silence for a few moments, as the crowd noise and announcers comments washed over them.
 Then Wilson said quietly, "I don't think you're a mistake."

 House hesitated, taken aback by the warmth that simple statement created inside him.
 "That's awfully big of you," he said finally.

 "My mother was three months pregnant with me when she and Dad got married," Wilson said.
-He was smiling a little, and his dark eyes gleamed with reluctant humor.
+His dark eyes gleamed with reluctant humor.
 "They had a lot of explaining to do when a perfectly healthy baby boy popped out way too early.
 I still get suspicious looks from some of my older relatives."

 House snorted in amusement.
 He picked up the remote and handed it to Wilson.
 "Find something good.
 I'll put the food away."

-"Wow, I should tell you the 'I'm a bastard too' story more often," Wilson said, chuckling.
+"Wow, I should tell you the 'I'm a bastard too' story more often."

 When House returned to the living room Wilson was watching a movie.
 A box of Russell Stover chocolate truffles sat on the coffee table, already open, along with a bottle of bourbon and two shot glasses.
 House picked a white chocolate truffle and popped it into his mouth.
 "What're we watching?" he said.